Herbert Hall English Sparkling Brut Rosé 2016

 Herbert Hall Brut Rosé, English Quality Sparkling Wine, Kent, UK.
 2016 12%

 Winemakers Kirsty Smith and Nick Hall have skillfully made this Rosé.
-For those liking the technical stuff, it’s a blend of 40% Pinot Noir, 30% Chardonnay and 30% Pinot Meunier.
-A little still Pinot (should we call that Coteaux Kentois?), gives the colour consistency.
+It’s a blend of 40% Pinot Noir, 30% Chardonnay and 30% Pinot Meunier for those liking the technical stuff.
+A little still Pinot (should we call that Coteaux Kentois?) gives the colour consistency.
 90% of the base wine comes from stainless steel, with 10% in barrel.
-A small amount undergoes the malolactic fermentation, depending on the year in question.
-This bottle was disgorged in August 2019 by Kirsty Smith after thirty months on the lees, and the balancing dosage is 8 g/l.
-Overall then, the style sought is about delicacy, subtlety and fresh fruits, an expression of terroir.
+A small amount undergoes malolactic fermentation, depending on the year in question.
+This bottle was disgorged in August 2019 by Kirsty Smith after thirty months on the lees, and the balancing dosage is eight g/l.
+Overall, the style sought is about delicacy, subtlety and fresh fruits, and terroir expression.

 And indeed, elegance and balance are hallmarks of this wine.
 The colour is a delightful light coppery pink, with a steady stream of tiny bubbles beading in the glass.
 There’s an ethereal scent of red fruits.
 On the palate, the acidity offers a rare precision and silkiness.
 Flavours are of raspberry and cranberry, underpinned with subtle shortbread notes, with a long slow finish.

 Being Brut, it’s a dry style, thanks to a well-judged dosage, just enough to balance the acidity and ensure no harsh edges.
 The wine is refreshing and invites you back for more.